hamil168/Data-Science-Misc/README.md

 My Kaggle Profile: https://www.kaggle.com/hamil168

-The EdX Capstone forbid code sharing, so report is provided as a pdf instead.
+The EdX Capstone forbid code sharing, so the report is provided as a pdf instead.